Forever Fund Projects

 Funds are collected from participating businesses by the Fund administrator, Sustainable Travel International, a third-party 501(c)3 non-profit organization working with Travel Oregon.
 The funds are then distributed equally among all seven projects at the start of each calendar year.

-Projects chosen touch one or more of the following categories:
+Selected projects support one or more of the objectives below:

 - Agritourism: Production of local foods and native food culture, improved access to farmers’ markets and linkage of local farmers to local markets